roskakori/chatmaid/README.md

 * Hides thanks (typically for revives) that would better be sent using `/local` or `/whisper`.
-* Hides all Russian messages and also some German and French ones (provided they use non ASCII characters).
+* Hides messages using letters from Cyrillic, German, French alphabet.
 * Hides single character messages like `/` (typically caused by slips on the keyboard); common one letter abbreviations such as `y` for yes and `k` for ok are preserved.